vsshetty1989/dev_quotes/quotes/martin_fowler.md

 Martin fowler quoteAny fool can write code that a computer can understand.
-Good programmers write code that humans can understand.
+Good programmers write code that humans can understand

 [1999, Refactoring: Improving the Design of Existing Code]